by Jenny Thompson, PhD, Director of Education

 1918 Logic: the flu, which can lead to death, impedes the war, which can lead to death.
 (Photograph, Library of Congress.)

 The flu was framed in the American press and in government propaganda as being a “weapon” of war itself.
 It was an enemy that “attacked” and “ravaged” troops.
 First, it had been loose among German soldiers in the trenches (a fact the American press celebrated – “Spanish influenza so far [has] been great aid to allies by its attack of Huns,” proclaimed one reporter.
 (Why even the Kaiser had fallen ill of the disease!)
 Then it “attacked” the Swiss and others, before beginning its transatlantic journey to return to the United States in the late summer of 1918.
+(Please note: this was a false narrative.)

 “Spanish Grippe” and its invasion of Switzerland, July 1918

 It was not until the late summer of 1918 that Americans would become keenly aware of the pandemic’s threat.
 In August 1918, as historian Nancy K. Bristow described, “Influenza returned to American shores in its second wave.”
-Carried back from Europe aboard ships now docking in American harbors, the disease would soon be identified by doctors confronting scores of sick passengers.
+Carried back from Europe aboard ships now docking in American harbors, the illness would soon be identified by doctors confronting scores of sick passengers.
 “It arrived relatively quietly among two or three sailors at Commonwealth Pier in Boston,” Bristow wrote, “but it proved highly contagious.
 Within a few days the numbers of sick skyrocketed, and by the end of the second week influenza had infected 2,000 sailors in the First Naval District.
 The first civilian to be hospitalized in this new wave entered Boston City Hospital on September 3.
 Days later influenza hit Camp Devens, north of Boston.”

 As Eastern cities began reporting rising cases and deaths, the press in Chicago and surrounding areas began to acknowledge that the threat of an influenza epidemic* might be real.
 However, just as the federal government controlled information related to the war, so too was the information controlled related to influenza.
-While more ships docked on American shores with scores of ill passengers, the authorities were “not alarmed,” as the New York Times reported.
+While more ships docked on American shores with ill passengers, authorities were “not alarmed,” as the New York Times reported.
 Even as they sought to investigate the origin of the illnesses, there was, they urged, “no fear of an epidemic.”

 Reports were now flooding in from around the United States of epidemics breaking out in various cities and locations.
 By September 26, the disease had been identified in twenty-six states, including Illinois, and had already “reached the Pacific Coast.”
 The epidemic was now a national emergency.